ssssi/freqtrade_strs/README.md

 # Don't try to create a complex strategy.
 Simple is often the most effective.

 ## Never set the stoploss to -0.99, it's very stupid in my opinion.
-## Note:Don't use it directly(E0V1E.py), you need to optimize these parameters, my dry run results are optimized after running, only need optimized these parameters, nothing else.
+## Note:Don't use it directly(E0V1E.py), you need to optimize the parameters listed below, my dry run results are optimized after running, only need optimized these parameters, nothing else.

 is_optimize_32 = True